Sakai Accessibility Working Group

 If you have a question about Sakai accessibility that isn't addressed in these pages, please contact:

-- How to Request Assistance from the Accessibility Working Group
+- How to Request Assistance or Participate in the Accessibility Working Group

 - Solve an issue.
 Here's a list of all of the accessibility issues we are currently tracking in the Sakai JIRA